iSofTom/STDebugKit/README.md

 Offer access to several debug tools from everywhere

+## Introduction

+STDebugKit Allow you to debug your app, even from a device !
+From every screen you'll have access to a little debug button that could open a debug center.
+In that center you'll find two kind of debug tools:
+* Global Tools : Tools that came with this component
+* Context Tools : Tools you can add from your app and that are context sensitives.

 ## Configuration

 First of all you need to choose the modules you want to enable.